Hotel California (album)

-Hotel California is the fifth studio album by American rock band Eagles.
-Released on December 8, 1976, by Asylum Records, Hotel California was recorded by Bill Szymczyk at the Criteria and Record Plant studios between March and October 1976.
-It was the band's first album with guitarist Joe Walsh, who had replaced founding member Bernie Leadon, and the last to feature founding bassist Randy Meisner.
-The front cover is a photograph of the Beverly Hills Hotel by David Alexander.
+Hotel California is the fifth studio album by American rock band the Eagles, released on December 8, 1976, by Asylum Records.
+Recorded by the band and produced by Bill Szymczyk at the Criteria and Record Plant studios between March and October 1976, it was the band's first album with guitarist Joe Walsh, who had replaced founding member Bernie Leadon, and the last to feature founding bassist Randy Meisner.
+The album cover features a photograph of the Beverly Hills Hotel, taken by David Alexander.

-Hotel California topped the US Billboard Top LPs & Tapes chart.
+Hotel California was an immediate critical and commercial success, topping the US Billboard 200 chart.
 At the 20th Grammy Awards, the title track won Record of the Year, and "New Kid in Town" won Best Arrangement for Voices.
-The album was also nominated for Album of the Year but lost to Fleetwood Mac's Rumours.
+The album was also nominated for Album of the Year but lost to Fleetwood Mac's Rumours (1977).
 Three singles were released from the album, with the title track and "New Kid in Town" topping the Billboard Hot 100 and "Life in the Fast Lane" reaching No. 11.

 Hotel California is one of the best-selling albums of all time.
-It has been certified 26× Platinum in the US, and has sold over 32 million copies worldwide, making it the band's best-selling album after Their Greatest Hits (1971–1975).
-It has been ranked as one of the greatest albums of all time.
-In 2003 and 2012, it was ranked number 37 on Rolling Stone's list of "The 500 Greatest Albums of All Time".
+It has been certified 26× Platinum by the Recording Industry Association of America (RIAA) in the US, and has sold over 32 million units worldwide, making it the band's second best-selling album after Their Greatest Hits (1971–1975) (1976).
+Ranked by various publications as one of the greatest albums of all time, it was placed at number 37 on Rolling Stone's list of the "500 Greatest Albums of All Time" in 2003 and 2012, re-positioned to number 118 in the 2020 edition.
 A 40th anniversary special edition of Hotel California was released in November 2017.
+The band played the album in its entirety during the Hotel California 2020 Tour.

 Theme

-The first song written for the album was "Hotel California", which became the theme for the album.
-Henley said of the themes of the songs in the album:
+The first song written for the album was the title track, which became the theme for the album.
+Don Henley said of the themes of the songs in the album:

 On the title "Hotel California", Henley said that "the word, 'California,' carries with it all kinds of connotations, powerful imagery, mystique, etc., that fires the imaginations of people in all corners of the globe.
 There's a built-in mythology that comes with that word, an American cultural mythology that has been created by both the film and the music industry."
-In an interview with the Dutch magazine ZigZag shortly before the album's release, Don Henley said:
+In an interview with the Dutch magazine ZigZag shortly before the album's release, Henley said: